reactiveui/ReactiveUI.Validation/README.md

 }
 ```

-For more complex validations there is also the possibility to supply an `IObservable<bool>` indicating whether the `ValidationRule` is valid or not.
-Thus you can combine multiple properties or incorporate other complex logic.
+For more complex validation scenarios there are several more overloads of the `ValidationRule` extension method that accept observables.
+These allow validation to occur asynchronously, and allows complex chains of observables to be combined to produce validation results.

+The simplest accepts an `IObservable<bool>` where the observed boolean indicates whether the `ValidationRule` is valid or not.
+The overload accepts a message which is used when the observable produces a `false` (_invalid_) result.

 ```csharp
 IObservable<bool> passwordsObservable =